 "Dorling Kindersley's nature and science books are always good, and the <i>Explanatorium of Nature</i> is an ambitious blockbuster that describes the workings of nature, from carnivorous plants to evolution.
 Hefty, and handsome."

 "A beautiful, mind-blowing, close up look at nature."

-Did you know that baby foxes are born with blue eyes which later turn golden?
-Or that reptile scales are made from keratin, the same material as your hair and nails?
+Alongside the utterly absorbing visual content, Explanatorium of Nature brings its own fountain of knowledge about how nature works.
+For instance, did you know that baby foxes are born with blue eyes which turn to gold?
+Or that reptile scales are made from the same material as your fingernails?
+Discover how spiders spin webs, how birds fly, how snakes kill, and much, much more.

 This unputdownable book is a guaranteed favourite for animal lovers, nature enthusiasts, and budding wildlife experts everywhere.